coderxsa/Nyvra/README.md

 ## 🤖 Nyvra Bot Installation

-Nyvra is an open-source project designed for running a multi-functional terminal bot.
+Nyvra is an multi-functional terminal bot.
 Below are the installation instructions for Termux (Android).

 <details>
 <summary>⚡ Click to View Installation Instructions</summary>